Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 Most wordless novels, especially those pre-1960, deal with social realism and rather grim themes.
 This story lacks the gravitas often associated with wordless novels and some would question the appropriateness of including it here.
-My inclination is to include anything that comes within the strict definition of a wordless story, light hearted or not.
+My inclination is to include anything that comes within the strict definition of a wordless story, lighthearted or not.

 - Title: Bet It’s A Boy